The mission of BirdLife South Africa is to promote the enjoyment, conservation, study and understanding of wild birds and their habitats.

 BirdLife South Africa is honoured to have three distinguished South Africans, Mrs Gaynor Rupert, Dr Precious Moloi-Motsepe and Mr Mark Shuttleworth, as its Honorary Patrons.

-As an environmental NGO, it is important for BirdLife South Africa to keep in touch with the general public in order to inform everybody about the conservation work the organisation is involved in.
-BirdLife South Africa therefore distributes an electronic newsletter to all its members on a monthly basis.
-The e-newsletter contains articles and photos covering the complete spectrum of work of BirdLife South Africa.
+As the country’s only dedicated bird conservation NGO, it is important for BirdLife South Africa to keep in touch with the public and inform them about important bird conservation matters.
+BirdLife South Africa therefore distributes a free, monthly electronic newsletter to its members and other interested people.
+The newsletter contains interesting articles and superb photos about birds, BirdLife South Africa’s work, and other relevant information.
+Find out more about this attractive and informative e-newsletter.

 Conservation is the primary reason for BirdLife South Africa's